youhgo/youhgo.github.io/_posts/2025-01-22-Investigating-ransomware-using-mpp.md

 ```

-(Note:  we'll see more later about CRTM )
+(Note:  we'll see more later about CTRM )

 After extracting the ransom note from the disk, we can get it's content: